tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 This study found no significant difference in healthcare costs of such patients compared to age-matched controls in the year following referral and evaluation.
 This appears to represent to healthcare cost for *that year*.
 However this data is of limited value to the Australian setting given its origin in Texas in the years before the *Affordable Health Act* - just saying, not sure if that is even significant, but sure is fun to point out.

-Of interest to me is the study by *Wilbram et. al. (2008)* which is series of ten interviews of primary carers for a hoarding family member.
-This narrative interview series presents a number of superodinate themes:
+Of interest to me is the study by *Wilbram et. al. (2008)* which is a series of ten interviews of primary carers for a hoarding family member.
+This narrative interview series presents a number of superordinate themes:

 > [!Wilbram et. al. 2008]
 > - loss of normal family life